 Pepper spray is an inflammatory agent.
 It causes immediate closing of the eyes, difficulty breathing, runny nose, and coughing.
 The duration of its effects depends on the strength of the spray but the average full effect lasts around thirty to forty-five minutes, with diminished effects lasting for hours.

-Here’s how pepper sprays look like:
+Here’s how pepper sprays look:

 You can get them pretty cheaply at Amazon (within certain states in US*):